cstokl3/cstokl3.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+[comment]: subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Caroline Stoklosinski.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am a current iCAN student at the University of Illinois at Urbana-Champaign.
+I graduated with my Bachelors in Information science in 2023, and have since been working my way towards learning computer science.
+My summer research will be spent at the Parasol Lab, under Dr. Amato's mentorship, where I will working on a project in robot task and motion planning.
+My current hobbies include traveling, knitting, and creating new programming projects!